raohwork/marionette-go/README.md

 # Pitfalls

+- I am still learning how actions works.
+It does not work as expected now.
+I will fix it sometime, maybe next major version as data structures will doubtlessly need redesigning.
 - The behavier of screenshot commands varies with versions and headless mode.
   Since it still "take screenshot on the document/viewport/element", I will not write workarounds about it.